metacpan/metacpan-cpan-extracted/distros/W/WWW-Mechanize-Chrome-DOMops/README.md

 \-1 in case of errors:

 - `-3` : there is an error with the parameters passed to this sub.
-- `-2` : there is a syntax error with the javascript code to evaluate `eval()` inside the mech object.
+- `-2` : there is a syntax error in the javascript code to be evaluated by the mech object with something like `$mech_obj-`eval()>.
 Most likely this syntax error is with user-specified callback code.
+Note that all the javascript code to be evaluated is dumped to stderr by increasing the verbosity.
+But also it can be saved to a local file for easier debugging by supplying the `js-outfile` parameter to `find()` or `zap()`.
 - `-1` : there is a logical error while running the javascript code.
-For example a division by zero etc. This can be both in the callback code as well as in the internal javascript code for edge cases not covered by tests.
+For example a division by zero etc. This can be both in the callback code as well as in the internal javascript code for edge cases not covered by my tests.
 Please report these.
+Note that all the javascript code to be evaluated is dumped to stderr by increasing the verbosity.
+But also it can be saved to a local file for easier debugging by supplying the `js-outfile` parameter to `find()` or `zap()`.

 If `status` is not negative, then this is success and its value denotes the number of matched HTML elements.
 Which can be zero